andrewthauer/dotfiles/README.md

 ## Structure

 The dotfiles are mostly organzied by topic folder.
-The following directories are are .
+The following directories do not follow the specific topic organization:

 - `bin` - Contains various scripts (added to `$PATH`)
-- `config` - Contains misc app configuration files
+- `local` - Used for local environment customizations
 - `modules` - Contains re-usable modules / plugins
-- `local` - Used for local environment customizations

-### `config`

-The `config` directory contains common configuration files & directories which may be symlinked to the `~` home directory.

-### `modules`

-Modules are based on topics grouped into a specific directory (i.e. zsh, git, etc.).
-The following conventions are used:

-- `init.zsh` - Used to initialize the module
-- `aliases.zsh` - Contains various aliases
-- `bin` - Contains executable commands (may be added to `$PATH`)
-- `functions` - Contains functions that can be sourced
-- `modules` - Contains additional submodules
+- `settings` - Contains misc app configuration files

 ### `local`